eranyoung/eranyoung.github.io/README.md

 # eranyoung.github.io

-hi this is my github page for my cs360 data visualizations xD
+hi this is my github page for my cs360 data visualizations